 The primary purpose of the Assets & Liabilities Committee is to support the MEC in discharging its responsibilities with respect to monitoring and management of the Bank’s balance sheet.

-The primary purpose of the Management Risk & Credit Committee is to support the MEC in discharging its responsibilities with respect to risk and credit matters, within limits as delegated by the Board or the MEC.
+The primary purpose of the Management Credit Committee is to support the MEC in discharging its responsibilities with respect to credit matters, within limits as delegated by the Board or the MEC.

-The primary purpose of the Senior Management Committee is to support the MEC in discharging its responsibilities with respect to administration, governance, change management, strategy, projects and project updates and dissemination of information.
+The primary purpose of the Group Strategy Committee is to support the MEC in discharging its responsibilities with respect to ensuring successful implementation of “10x25” strategy and supervising high impact business initiatives.

 The primary purpose of the Management Recoveries Committee is to support the MEC in discharging its responsibilities, as delegated by the MEC, with respect to restructuring, settlements and recovery-related write-offs.

 The primary purpose of the Financial Performance Management Committee is to support the MEC in discharging its responsibility with respect to the Bank’s financial performance (within the bounds of the Bank’s budget and strategy).

 In line with ADCB's commitment to sound governance and promotion of long-term sustainable shareholder value, ADCB's objective is to provide transparency to shareholders and other stakeholders about its remuneration principles and incentives.